Brazil top judges back graft probe despite concern over Lula's detention

-* Libyan, Nigerian production recovering from disruptions (Updates prices in paragraph 2)

-SAO PAULO, March 5 Senior judges in Brazil voiced concern on Saturday over the detention of former President Luiz Inacio Lula da Silva, even as they threw their support behind the sweeping corruption investigation that threatens to topple his embattled successor.
+SAO PAULO Senior judges in Brazil voiced concern on Saturday over the detention of former President Luiz Inacio Lula da Silva, even as they threw their support behind the sweeping corruption investigation that threatens to topple his embattled successor.

 Lula's three hours of questioning in police custody on Friday was the highest profile development in the two-year-old probe focused on state oil firm Petroleo Brasileiro SA (Petrobras).

-The detention of 70-year-old Lula, Brazil's first working class president and a hero to millions of Brazilians, shocked many in the South American nation.
-His 2003-2010 government helped lift an estimated 40 million Brazilians out of poverty and raised the nation's international profile.
+The detention of the 70-year-old Lula, Brazil's first working-class president and a hero to millions of his fellow citizens, shocked his supporters.
+His 2003-2010 government helped lift an estimated 40 million Brazilians out of poverty.

-Supporters and opponents of the former union leader clashed outside his home on the outskirts of Sao Paulo after he was detained by police early on Friday.
-There were also noisy protests outside the police offices where he was questioned.
+Supporters and opponents of the former union leader clashed outside his home on the outskirts of Sao Paulo after Lula was detained by police early on Friday.

 Supreme Court Justice Marco Aurélio Mello told CBN Radio on Saturday that "nothing justified the use of force" when police picked up Lula unannounced from his apartment.